top of page

 I'VE A fondness for curry, and found that in each of the countries we visited.
 We also discovered dozens of noodles, beans and seafood throughout, and as many kinds of cabbage as we westerners have lettuce.

-Tea accompanies most meals, since Asian cultures have long known its detoxification and purification qualities.
+Tea accompanies most meals, since Asian cultures know its detoxification and purification qualities.
 “Chī hǎo hē hǎo” which in Mandarin, means "eat and drink well."

 COMING UP: We're savoring the fabulous red rocks of Nevada next time.
 Come with us to a beautiful, unspoiled part of the West, just a half hour from the famous Las Vegas Strip.
 Remember to explore, learn and live and catch us Fridays when we post for each weekend.